Dyvil/Dyvil-Language-Reference/headers/import-using-and-include-declarations.md

-# Import, Using and Include Declarations
+# Import and Using Declarations

 ## Import Declarations

-An import declaration can be used as follows
+An `import` declaration can be placed in a header file or the header of a class file.
+It uses the following syntax:

 ```scala
 import dyvil.collection.mutable.ArrayList